dotnet/docs/docs/csharp/nullable-references.md

 - The compiler's [null-state analysis](#null-state-analysis): how the compiler determines if an expression is not-null, or maybe-null.
 - [Attributes](#attributes-on-api-signatures) that are applied to APIs that provide more context for the compiler's null-state analysis.
 - [Nullable variable annotations](#nullable-variable-annotations) that provide information about your intent for variables.
-Annotations are useful for fields, parameters and return values to set the default null-state.
+Annotations are useful for fields, parameters, and return values to set the default null-state.
 - The rules governing [generic type arguments](#generics).
 New constraints were added because type parameters can be reference types or value types.
 The `?` suffix is implemented differently for nullable value types and nullable reference types.
 - The [Nullable context](#nullable-context) help you migrate large projects.
 You can enable warnings and annotations in the nullable context in parts of your app as you migrate.
 After you address more warnings, you can enable both settings for the entire project.